 This paper generally describes the process, associated timeline, order of magnitude cost, and what a typical new airport would most likely look like.
 The high-growth scenario of the San Antonio International Airport’s SDP 20-year forecast, which was reviewed and accepted by the FAA, was extrapolated to 2068 to define the needs that a new airport would have to accommodate.
 This forecast and the decision that no new airport is needed were also reviewed and accepted by the Mayor-appointed Airport System Development Committee, the three Strategic Development Plan advisory groups, the Airport Advisory Commission, and the San Antonio City Council.

 Are there environmental approvals that are needed before the airport can expand?

 Yes, in two ways: (1) The airport is subject to various permits from past projects and that are required by the City, State and federal government; and (2) Prior to implementing any new projects, the airport carefully follows the National Environmental Policy Act (NEPA) process.
-NEPA is a law about procedure (process) and requires agencies to take a hard look at environmental impacts.
+NEPA is a law about procedure (process) and requires agencies to take a hard look at environmental impacts including whether a project is needed and if any impacts can be avoided.
 The purpose of NEPA is public disclosure of impacts, and to ensure that federal decision-makers have sought public input and the input of public agencies with special environmental expertise, and that they understand the environmental consequences of their decisions.
 Adherence to the NEPA process is required for full unconditional approval and thus implementation of projects on an ALP (Airport Layout Plan).
 This means that projects from the Strategic Development Plan (SDP) will mostly require NEPA approvals prior to moving ahead.